Saudi Aramco plans debt market comeback with multi-tranche bond deal

 SAUDI RISK

-“In a world searching for yield there should be no shortage of demand.
-But persistent low oil prices and the threat that poses to long-term cash generation should be reflected in pricing,” said Hasnain Malik, head of equity strategy at Tellimer.
+Hasnain Malik, head of equity strategy at Tellimer, said: “In a world searching for yield there should be no shortage of demand.
+But persistent low oil prices and the threat that poses to long-term cash generation should be reflected in pricing.”

 Ratings agency Fitch revised its outlook last week on Aramco to negative from stable, a day after similar action on the sovereign of Saudi Arabia, which holds a controlling stake in the oil giant.
 The government’s finances are heavily reliant on the hydrocarbon industry.